callumnewlands/web_updater/README.md

 To run the resource watcher (watches src/main/resources for updates to html/css/js files and automatically copies them to the target directory) run ```npm run watch``` in the project root directory

+## Rebuild the Project in IntelliJ IDEA
+After making changes to the code, ```Ctrl+F9``` will rebuild the application whilst it is running

 ## Running the Tests
 To run the unit tests for the application run ```mvn test``` in the project root directory

 ## Running the Application
 To run the application run ```mvn spring-boot:run``` project root directory

+## Heroku
+This app is currently available on Heroku at https://website-updater.herokuapp.com/

 ## Author
 Callum Newlands